17 Best Things to Do in St. George for First-Time Visitors in 2024

 Little Black Mountain Petroglyphs

-The petroglyphs represent the artistry of the Great Basin, Western Anasazi, and Lower Colorado River cultures.
+The petroglyphs here date back thousands of years and represent the artistry of the Great Basin, Western Anasazi, and Lower Colorado River cultures.

 Tip: The main access road is currently closed due to a state land lease for a gravel pit.
 The best alternative route is via the Glitter Mine, but be cautious—this path doesn’t fare well in the rain and can become impassable during heavy downpours.